The Billboard Rock Climbing

 Who knows how to get here.
 If you park about .2 miles from the Little Mill campground, then there is a cairned trail on the left that heads up to The Billboard; it's a bit past the parking spot.
 The trail is lousy, steep, and easily lost.
 Furthermore, if it is dry outside, then the trail becomes very loose.
 Poke along, keep your eyes open, carry what you need.
 The trail will eventually get you to the crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Billboard:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Billboard:

 Featured Route For The Billboard

 Atmosphere 5.13b 8a 29 IX+ 30 E7 6c UT

 Start on the arete in the cave, right of center.
 Grab 2 jugs above your head and execute big moves on good holds for 4 bolts up to a pair of pocket jugs under a shelf.
 This is the split between the Shining (go right) and Atmosphere (go left).
 Do some up-side-down shenanigans to gain the large pod and a rest.
 Climb from the pod out to the lip and move left for two bolts.
 Establish on the headwall and another rest.
 This is the split between The Blue Mask (go left), The Invisible Man (go up, then l...[more]
 Browse More Classics in UT

 From: SL UT

 Jun 14, 2009

 In reality this is no more than a 20 minute hike- 15 if you're fit.
 Not a big deal at all.